 The Busan municipal government decided in early 2012 to phase out foreign teachers from English teaching positions in public schools.
 This means that English teaching opportunities will be mostly limited to the privately run Hagwons.
 The majority of positions are in the Haeundae district in the east, and many ESL teachers can be seen on the street around there.

-Busan is much more limited than Seoul for general working opportunities.
-This mainly because English is less widely spoken and the city lacks the industries where foreigners can contribute, such as finance and IT.
+Busan is much more limited than Seoul in terms of general working opportunities.
+This is mainly because English is less widely spoken and the city lacks industries where foreigners can contribute, such as finance and IT.
 If you are an engineering background there are usually a few opportunities listed on LinkedIn.

 Buy